 We freeze these two attention layers and add a new gated self-attention layer to enable the spatial grounding ability; see Figure~\ref{fig:approach}.
 Specifically, the attention is performed over the concatenation of visual and grounding tokens $[\vv, \hv^e]$:

 where $\text{TS}(\cdot) $ is a token selection operation that considers visual tokens only, and $\gamma$ is a learnable scalar which is initialized as 0. $\beta$ is set as 1 during the entire training process and is only varied for scheduled sampling during inference (introduced below) for improved quality and controllability.
 Note that \eqref{eq:gated-self-attention} is injected in between \eqref{eq:ldm_sa} and \eqref{eq:ldm_ca}.
-Intuitively, the gated self-attention in \eqref{eq:gated-self-attention} allows visual features to leverage bounding box information, and the resulting grounded features are treated as a residual, whose gate is initially set to 0 (due to $\gamma$ being initialized as 0).
+Intuitively, the gated self-attention in \eqref{eq:gated-self-attention} allows visual features to leverage conditional information, and the resulting grounded features are treated as a residual, whose gate is initially set to 0 (due to $\gamma$ being initialized as 0).
 This also enables more stable training.
-Note that a similar idea is used in Flamingo~\cite{Alayrac2022FlamingoAV}; however, it uses gated cross-attention, which leads to worse performance in our case, possibly due to the lack of position embeddings for the visual features in the pretrained diffusion model.
+Note that a similar idea is used in Flamingo~\cite{Alayrac2022FlamingoAV}; however, it uses gated cross-attention, which leads to worse performance in our ablation study.

 \paragraph{Learning Procedure.} We adapt the pre-trained model such that grounding information can be injected while all the original components remain intact.
-By denoting the new parameters in all gated self-attention layers as $\thetav'$, we use the original denoising objective as in~\eqref{eq:ldm_loss} for model continual learning, based on the grounding instruction input $\yv$:
+By denoting all the new parameters as $\thetav'$, including all gated self-attention layers in Eq~\eqref{eq:gated-self-attention} and MLP in Eq~\eqref{eq:bbox_token}, we use the original denoising objective as in~\eqref{eq:ldm_loss} for model continual learning, based on the grounding instruction input $\yv$:

 Why should the model try to use the new grounding information?
-Intuitively, predicting the noise that was added to a training image in the reverse diffusion process would be easier if the model could leverage the external knowledge about each object's location.
-Thus, in this way, the model learns to use the additional localization information while retaining the pre-trained concept knowledge.
+Intuitively, predicting the noise that was added to a training image in the reverse diffusion process would be easier if the model could leverage the external knowledge (e.g., each object's location).
+Thus, in this way, the model learns to use the additional information while retaining the pre-trained concept knowledge.

-\paragraph{A Versatile User Interface.} Once the model is well trained, our design of disentangling the caption and grounding inputs supports a versatile interface.
-Not only do we allow a user to ground entities that exist in the caption input, but objects can also be freely added in the desired locations without being mentioned in the caption input (see the pizza example in Figure~\ref{fig:teaser}).
-For a pure text-based diffusion model, a user would have to cumbersomely describe all the objects in the caption, while also specifying their precise locations, which can be difficult to do with language alone.